peterudu/rock-paper-scissors/README.md

 #### General Testing
 The single game page was tested on Chrome, Firefox and Edge browsers and they were all successful.
 ### Unfixed Bugs
- - I could not fix the bug for the game restart button
+ - I could not fix the bug on how to reset remaining rounds

 ## Credits
 ### Code Used